akramcodez/Animal-Profile-Page-Search/README.md

 # 🐾 Anigram

-A responsive demo of an **animal profile page** that allows users to browse, search, and interact with animal profiles.
+A **dynamic animal social media platform** where users can browse, search, and interact with animal profiles.
 **Inspired by Instagram!**

 ---